 Proactive Customer Service

-Many FeedbackFive users tell us that they use product reviews to stay informed about the customer experience.
+Looking at product reviews regularly is a good way to stay informed about the customer experience.
 A negative review is an opportunity to provide exceptional customer service by responding quickly and offering to make things right.
 Reviews can alert merchants to product improvements and provide ideas for bundling opportunities and other ways to make the listing stand out.
 They can also highlight new use cases; buyers are creative!
 We’ve heard from several sellers who say that their customers have given them fresh ideas for product use cases through reviews.

 Requesting Product Reviews